transdigiware/blockchain/howto/ibp-console-import-nodes.md

 Note that this flow would be most practical for a peer, since the admins of ordering nodes do not have many responsibilities in the {{site.data.keyword.blockchainfull_notm}} Platform.

 If you don't intend to operate the node (or in the case of a multi-node ordering service, the nodes), you do not have to import and associate an admin identity.
-Note that you will still be required to associate **some** identity with the node during the import process.
-In this case, choose any identity that you have in your wallet.
-If this associated identity is not an admin of the node, you will not be able to perform privileged actions on the node.
-However, because there is little that can be achieved with the node without admin status, importing peers and CAs without associating a relevant admin identity is a waste of time.
-The same is not true of ordering nodes and the ordering service, as we will discuss later.

-### Exporting and importing admin identities into the wallet
+### Exporting and importing admin identities into the Wallet
 {: #ibp-console-import-nodes-admin-identities}

 To export an identity, open the **Wallet** tab and click on the identity you want to export.
 In the **Identity details** panel that pops up, you have two options.
 You can click the **Export identity** button, which will bundle your signing certificate and private key into a JSON file, and download it to your local filesystem (note that you should always keep a copy of all your identities locally).
 Alternatively, you can download `.pem` certificates for both your signing certificate and private keys.

 To import a new identity, open the **Wallet** tab and click **Add identity**.
 If you want to upload `.pem` certificates manually, click **New identity** and use the fields under **Manual entry** to give the identity a name and to upload the signing certificate and private key of the identity.
 If you have a JSON that was exported from another console, click **Upload JSON** and then **Add files**, then select the appropriate JSON from your local file system and click **Add identity**.
 While you will have this option between entering certificates manually or using a JSON for each node, in this topic it is assumed that you have the relevant JSON handy.

-After you complete the **Add identity** panel, you can view the new admin identity in your wallet and select this identity when importing any nodes it is associated with.
+After you complete the **Add identity** panel, you can view the new admin identity in your Wallet and select this identity when importing any nodes it is associated with.
 You will also be able to use this identity when creating new MSPs and components.

 ### Importing an organization MSP definition
 {: #ibp-console-import-msp}

 Because MSPs define an organization, they are used when creating channels, creating nodes (to identify which organization the node will belong to), and validating signatures.
-For the latter reason, your MSP must be known (in other words, exported and then imported) to every member of every channel you belong to unless your organization will not be involved in validation or endorsement.
+For the latter reason, **your MSP must be known (in other words, exported and then imported) by every member of every channel you belong to unless your organization will not be involved in validation or endorsement**.

-To act as an administrator for an organization, you must have an identity in your wallet listed in the MSP as an admin of the organization.
+To act as an administrator for an organization, you must have an identity in your Wallet listed in the MSP as an admin of the organization.
 This means either importing the identity listed in the MSP or by following the process listed in [Updating an organization MSP definition](/docs/blockchain?topic=blockchain-ibp-console-organizations#ibp-console-govern-update-msp).
 This MSP can then be exported to the console where the added identity was created, making the exported identity able to act as an admin of the organization.

 The exports and imports of MSPs are performed in the **Organizations** tab.
-To export an MSP, click on it, then click on the download button.
+To export an MSP, click on it, then click on the Export button.
 To import an MSP, click **Import MSP definition**.
-If you have a certificate of the MSP admin in your wallet, check the checkbox `I have an administrator identity for the MSP definition`.
-If you do not check this box and subsequently try to create a peer or ordering service, this organization MSP definition will not be listed in the MSP drop-down list, even if you have an admin certificate in your wallet.
+If you have a certificate of the MSP admin in your Wallet, check the checkbox `I have an administrator identity for the MSP definition`.
+If you do not check this box and subsequently try to create a peer or ordering service, this organization MSP definition will not be listed in the MSP drop-down list, even if you have an admin certificate in your Wallet.

 ## Importing a peer
 {: #ibp-console-import-peer}

-A peer node is the blockchain component that maintains a ledger and runs a smart contract to perform query and update operations on the ledger.
+A peer is the blockchain component that maintains a ledger and runs a smart contract to perform query and update operations on the ledger.
 Organization members own and maintain peers.
 Each organization that joins a consortium should deploy at least one peer and minimally two for High Availability (HA) on each channel.
 You can learn more about peers in the [overview of blockchain components](/docs/blockchain?topic=blockchain-blockchain-component-overview#blockchain-component-overview-peer).

 After you import a peer into the console, you can install smart contracts on the peer and join the peer to channels.